Lead Service Line Replacement Program

 You can search the NYC Service Line Map to see if your property has a lead service line.
 If you have questions about this map, please visit Water Service Line Map FAQs.

-To learn more about what do to if lead is in your household plumbing, visit Monitoring for Lead.
+To learn more about what do to if lead is in your household plumbing, visit Lead in Drinking Water.

 Lead Service Line Replacement FAQs